Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 class MinimalService(Node):
 # The initialization method of the Class
 def \_\_init\_\_(self):
-# Call the initialize method of the Node class to set the node name as “minimal_service”
+# Call the initialize method of the Node class to set the node name as "minimal_service"
 super().\_\_init\_\_('minimal_service')
 # Create a service that provides a service of type AddInts.
 Set the service name as ‘add_two_ints’, and the callback function as ‘add_two_ints_callback’.
 self.srv = self.create_service(AddInts, 'add_two_ints', self.add_two_ints_callback)